vasnake/dwg2csv/README.md

 Export from DWG (AutoCAD) to CSV.

-COM (ActiveX) AutoCAD API used for access to drawing entities and extract geometry and attributes from them.
+COM (ActiveX) AutoCAD API used for access to drawing entities and for extracting geometry and attributes from them.

-Python modules comtypes.client, comtypes.gen used for interaction with AutoCAD.
+Python modules `comtypes.client`, `comtypes.gen` used for interaction with AutoCAD.
-Module csv.writer used for data export.
+Module `csv.writer` used for data export.

 For make it work you will need MS Windows, Autodesk AutoCAD, Python >= 2.5.

 Contents:

-* dwg.dump.py -- export program, work with current AutoCAD drawing unless you're run this script with a parameter: filename.dwg.
+* dwg.dump.py -- exporting program, work with current AutoCAD drawing unless you're run this script with a parameter: filename.dwg.
 * snippets.py -- AutoCAD ActiveX objects wrapper.
 * trig.py -- functions for coordinates transformation and other math stuff.
 * dwg.list -- list of input dwg files example.